aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 The EST Server has been developed to be compliant with [[RFC7030](https://datatracker.ietf.org/doc/html/rfc7030)] and it entirely "serverless".
-Note that *Implicit trust anchor* is not implemented.
-You'll have to use *the explicit trust anchor*, meaning that the EST server Certificate will have to be known in advance by the device.
+Note that *Explicit trust anchor* is not implemented.
+You'll have to use *the Implicit trust anchor*, meaning that the EST server Certificate will have to be known in advance by the device.

 In addition, it provides features which will facilitate the management of IoT devices like enabling Just In Time